Author: Damian Gemza

 Deploying the application on Firebase

-The PWA application will only work on a server that is encrypted (HTTPS protocol).
-The quickest way to run a PWA application on a domain that is HTTPS-certified is to deploy applications in Firebase Hosting.
+The PWA application will only work on a server that is encrypted (using the HTTPS protocol).
+The quickest way to run a PWA application on a domain that is HTTPS-certified is to deploy applications on Firebase Hosting.

-Now you have to install the firebase-tools package.
-Execute the below command in your application terminal.
+To do this, you have to install the firebase-tools package.
+Execute the command below in your application terminal.

 npm install -g firebase-tools

-After installing firebase-tools we will have no choice but to then sign in to the Firebase
+After installing the firebase-tools we will then need to sign in to the Firebase

-service using the login and password of the Google account, and deploy the application in the
+service using the login and password of your Google account, and deploy the application on the

 Firebase Hosting service.
 To do this, type in the command

 After logging in to Firebase, type in the command